MicrosoftDocs/windowsserverdocs/EssentialsDocs/manage/Manage-Online-Backup-in-Windows-Server-Essentials.md

 -   [Unregister server](../windows-server-essentials-manage/Manage-Online-Backup-in-Windows-Server-Essentials.md#BKMK_6)

 ###  <a name="BKMK_1"></a> Upload a certificate to the Azure Backup vault
- Before you can use [!INCLUDE[sbs8_mob_2](../windows-server-essentials-manage/includes/sbs8_mob_2_md.md)] for online backups in Windows Server Essentials, you must upload a public certificate to register with the backup vault.
-The certificate is used to authenticate the [!INCLUDE[sbs8_mob_2](../windows-server-essentials-manage/includes/sbs8_mob_2_md.md)] deployment (the agent), acting on behalf of the Microsoft Online Services subscription owner to manage resources associated with the subscription.
+ Before you can use --- translation.priority.ht:    - cs-cz   - de-at   - de-de   - es-es   - fr-be   - fr-fr   - hu-hu   - it-ch   - it-it   - ja-jp   - ko-kr   - nl-be   - nl-nl   - pl-pl   - pt-br   - pt-pt   - ru-ru   - sv-se   - tr-tr   - zh-cn   - zh-tw --- Azure Backup for online backups in Windows Server Essentials, you must upload a public certificate to register with the backup vault.
+The certificate is used to authenticate the --- translation.priority.ht:    - cs-cz   - de-at   - de-de   - es-es   - fr-be   - fr-fr   - hu-hu   - it-ch   - it-it   - ja-jp   - ko-kr   - nl-be   - nl-nl   - pl-pl   - pt-br   - pt-pt   - ru-ru   - sv-se   - tr-tr   - zh-cn   - zh-tw --- Azure Backup deployment (the agent), acting on behalf of the Microsoft Online Services subscription owner to manage resources associated with the subscription.

 > [!NOTE]
 >  Before you upload the certificate, you must complete the procedures in [Sign up for Azure Backup Service](../windows-server-essentials-manage/Manage-Online-Backup-in-Windows-Server-Essentials.md#BKMK_16).